gaiyadev/GitHub-Jobs/README.md

 # GitHub Jobs

-GitHub Jobs is a ReactJs Application that uses GitHub Jobs API to fetch Jobs and Display to End User.
+GitHub Jobs is a ReactJs Application that uses GitHub Jobs API to fetch Jobs and Display to the End User.
 Users can apply for job as well .

 ## Installation